tomasmorin97/workshop-ab-testing/README.md

 ![Image](https://github.com/potacho/the_significant_challenge/blob/master/img/top_banner.jpg)

-There are to possible outcomes: if the result comfirms the hypothesis, then you've made a measurement.
+There are two possible outcomes: if the result confirms the hypothesis, then you've made a measurement.
 If the result is contrary to the hypothesis, then you've made a discovery - _Enrico Fermi_

 ---